basperheim/ts-markdown-parser/notes/example-py-blog.md

 ### Example 2: Basic Calculator

-Here’s a basic calculator that performs addition, subtraction, multiplication, and division.
+Here's a basic calculator that performs addition, subtraction, multiplication, and division.

 ```python
 def add(a, b):